 What is food traceability, and how can it help to achieve food safety?

 Food traceability is the process that follows the movement of a food product and its ingredients through all steps in the supply chain, both back and forward.
-This “back and forward” or “recall” is a crucial aspect of food safety.
+The “Product recall” is a crucial aspect of food safety.

 It means that in the case of a food-borne illness outbreak or contamination event, government agencies and food producers and sellers can rapidly find the source of the contaminated product, remove it off the marketplace and reduce the incidences of food-borne illnesses.